By Mr. Propwise

 We can get some clues from the previous two corrections that occurred from 2000 to 2004 and then more recently from 2008 to 2009 during the Global Financial Crisis.
 During those downturns, the URA PPI corrected by 19.9% and 24.9% respectively.
 So if I had to hazard a guess, I’d say we’d have another 10 to 15 percent more downside to go before the government would deem the correction to be “meaningful” and start easing some of those measures.

-First, the HDB Resale Price Index (RPI) has continued to decline and has been generally weaker than the URA PPI since 2013Q2, although the rate of decline has slowed over the last two quarters.
+First, the HDB Resale Price Index (RPI) has continued to be weak in 2016, although the price movements have been volatile over the past few quarters.
 A doubling of HDB prices since 2005 created a “wealth effect” that supported mass market prices as HDB flat owners could sell their unit at a high price and upgrade to a private condominium.

-Now that HDB prices are falling, this effect will shift into reverse gear, where HDB owners find it difficult to sell their flat at a good price, thus sapping demand from the mass segment of the market.
+Now that HDB prices have flattened out, this effect may shift into reverse gear, where HDB owners (except the lucky few at prime areas such as Duxton) find it difficult to sell their flat at a good price, thus sapping demand from the mass segment of the market.